sinisavukovic/express-response-transformer-middleware/readme.md

 **Note: Transformer must accept data and must return object**

-2. Apply middleware and require transformer files you want to use
+2.Apply middleware and require transformer files you want to use

 ```js
 var transformer = require('express-response-transformer-middleware')